Actively Recruiting

 - Pronounced idiopathic scoliosis

-- Spondylolisthesis with Meyerding grade greater than 1
+- Spondylolisthesis greater than Meyerding grade 1

 - Isthmic spondylolysis

-- Bone tumor
+- Bone tumors

 - Osteochondrosis Modic type I, II, or III

-- Osteoporosis impairing screw anchoring
+- Osteoporosis that may impair screw anchoring

-- History of third-party implants
+- History of third party implants

 - Active local or systemic infection